Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Introduction

-A key technical element is the use of entanglement witness filtering that isolates the coherence between sublattices within the single‑particle sector.
-(See \cite{Terhal:2001goc,Guhne:2008qic,PhysRevA.65.032314,PhysRevLett.77.1413} for entanglement witness.)
-In the single‑orbital case this reduction identifies a two‑qubit structure at each crystal momentum and leads to exact lattice identities that relate sector‑resolved integrals to the Chern number.
-We show how two or three carefully chosen witnesses reconstruct the full graded response, which we verify numerically on fine Fukui-Hatsugai-Suzuki meshes \cite{Fukui:2005wr}.
-We then extend the construction to multi‑orbital embeddings where the curvature‑weighted coherence becomes a matrix.
-The resulting tomography of the matrix is demonstrated by basis probes that recover each matrix element without ambiguity.
-We also introduce an $S$‑filtered version of the quantum geometric tensor (QGT) and of the quantum Fisher information (QFI).
-These filtered quantities separate coherent contributions selected by the witness from population effects and obey sharp bounds that tie metrological sensitivity to sublattice entanglement.
-We validate these bounds numerically and show that large filtered responses concentrate near Dirac vicinities, in agreement with the stratified‑space picture where geometry is enhanced near the singular set.
+A key technical element is the use of entanglement witness filtering that isolates the coherence between sublattices within the single-particle sector.
+(See \cite{Terhal:2001goc,Guhne:2008qic,PhysRevA.65.032314,PhysRevLett.77.1413} for entanglement witnesses.)
+In the single-orbital case this reduction identifies a two-qubit structure at each crystal momentum and leads to exact lattice identities that relate sector-resolved integrals to the Chern number.
+We show how a small set of witnesses reconstructs the full graded response, which we verify numerically on fine Fukui-Hatsugai-Suzuki meshes \cite{Fukui:2005wr}.
+We then extend the construction to multi-orbital embeddings where the curvature-weighted coherence becomes a matrix.
+The corresponding matrix elements can be reconstructed from simple basis probes.
+We also introduce an $S$-filtered version of the quantum geometric tensor (QGT) and of the quantum Fisher information (QFI).
+These filtered quantities separate coherence selected by the witness from population effects and obey bounds that tie metrological sensitivity to sublattice entanglement.
+The numerical results show that the filtered responses are enhanced near the singular set, in line with the stratified-space picture.

+Recent work has sharpened the relation between quantum geometry and entanglement observables through corner charge fluctuations, area-law contributions, and bounds on entanglement entropy \cite{Tam2024Corner,Paul2024Area,KruchkovRyu2024Metric,KruchkovRyu2025Bounds}.
+Our filtered construction is complementary to these results: rather than relating entanglement only to the unfiltered quantum metric, it resolves which part of the geometric response is supported by a chosen coherence channel.
+Experimentally, related pseudospin and quantum-geometric textures have already been accessed in quantum-circuit and qubit platforms \cite{Roushan2014Nature,Tan2019QMT}, which suggests possible routes to probing the filtered quantities discussed here.

+Throughout, the word entanglement refers to mode entanglement of the occupied one-particle Bloch spinor across the \(A|B\) bipartition after the standard single-excitation embedding into Fock space.
+In the single-orbit Haldane case this is a two-qubit problem at each \(\bk\): the state is mode-separable exactly when one of \(v_A(\bk)\) or \(v_B(\bk)\) vanishes, and the concurrence \(C(\bk)=2|v_Av_B|\) measures the local A/B coherence.
+This notion is distinct from many-body particle-particle entanglement, although the same witness-filtered construction extends to multi-orbital and many-body settings.

+From the condensed-matter point of view, the broader interest is not only a new diagnostic for the Haldane model.
+The same calculation makes contact with Hecke modifications across the gap-closing stratum, the associated weight-coweight data, and a filtered QFI/QGT hierarchy.
+In this sense, the Haldane model provides a concrete setting in which the geometric ideas discussed later can be compared directly with standard band-theoretic observables.